CSC207-2022F-UofT/course-project-Schedule-6---Remodel/README.md

 ## Dashboard
 ![Picture of schedule](image/schedule.png)
-After logging in, the dashboard as seen below will show up.
+After logging in, the dashboard as seen above will show up.
 This dashboard contains the users timetable and to-do list.
 The first time a user logs in, both the timetable and to-do list will be empty, but an existing user who already has events and tasks saved, will see those same events and tasks show up on the timetable and to-do list when they log back in.
 ## Import schedule
 ![Picture of login](image/####.png)
 ## Add event